Blacksunder/User-service/README.md

 Before the launch you should run docker-compose.yaml and configure application.properties for Notification-service (mail connection settings).

-If docker images are running and mail settings are correct, you can launch User and Notification services by running Main for each other.
+If docker images are running and mail settings are correct, you can launch services by running Main for each other.